 Older trees are the least tolerant of environmental changes.
 Management plans should focus on providing a stable environment.
 Failure to provide a stable environment and physical structure will lead to weakened defence systems, reduced health and vigour resulting in reduced lifespan, decreased amenity value, and fewer environmental and ecological benefits.

 An economic view of assessing aging trees raises many interesting elements.
-Trees have been valued for amenity for decades and this amenity quantified as a financial value, many amenity valuation methods have been developed worldwide, significant variations occur between methods (for comparisons see Garner 1999; Watson 2002).
+Trees have been valued for amenity for decades and this amenity is quantified as a financial value, many amenity valuation methods have been developed worldwide, and significant variations occur between methods (for comparisons see Garner 1999; Watson 2002).

-In the last decade a substantial effort has been expended to create models that financially quantify the benefits that urban trees bring to a community.
+In the last decade, a substantial effort has been expended to create models that financially quantify the benefits that urban trees bring to a community.
 Much of this research has focussed on the direct environmental and physical benefits of urban trees, (Forests 2002; Greening Australia.
-1994; Killicoat, Puzio & Stringer 2002; McPherson et al. 1999; Tyrvainen 1997; Wee 1999; Wolf 1998b) most of this work has been undertaken in the United States.
-However, in Australia attempts have also been made to financially quantify the value of street trees, Killicoat et al. (2002) make a worthwhile effort at placing an economic value on urban street trees, Brack (2002) provides a model that estimates pollution mitigation and carbon sequestration by the urban forest of Canberra is worth US$20-67 million over four years.
+1994; Killicoat, Puzio & Stringer 2002; McPherson et al. 1999; Tyrvainen 1997; Wee 1999; Wolf 1998b) Most of this work has been undertaken in the United States.
+However, in Australia attempts have also been made to financially quantify the value of street trees, Killicoat et al. (2002) make a worthwhile effort at placing an economic value on urban street trees, and Brack (2002) provides a model that estimates pollution mitigation and carbon sequestration by the urban forest of Canberra is worth US$20-67 million over four years.
 Wee (1999) in her honour’s thesis identified that: